clulab/tomcat-text/message_specs/chat_analysis_message.md

 msg.experiment_id | string | The experiment id this message is associated with msg.trial_id | string | The trial id this message is associated with msg.timestamp | string | same as header.timestamp
-msg.source | string | The name of the testbed component that published this data.
-Hardcoded to "tomcat_textAnalyzer" msg.sub_type | string | The subtype of the data.
-Hardcoded to "Event:dialogue_event" msg.version | string | Same as header.version
+msg.source | string | The name of this testbed component.
+Hardcoded to "tomcat_textAnalyzer"
+msg.sub_type | string | The subtype of the data.
+Hardcoded to "Event:dialogue_event"
+msg.version | string | Same as header.version
 msg.replay_root_id | string | The replay_root_id if being used for the root of a replay.